-In Google I/O 2017, Google Home Mini and Google Home Max were introduced to Google Home family.
+In Google I/O 2017, Google Home Mini and Google Home Max were introduced to the Google Home family.

 Google Home Mini was released in October 2017.
 Google Home Max will be released in December 2017.

 So, many potential Google Home users are wondering the difference between Google Home Mini and Google Home.
-They needs some recommendation on whether they should get a Google Home or a Google Home Mini.
+They need some recommendation on whether they should get a Google Home or a Google Home Mini.

 Google Home Mini vs Google Home: size matters

 As suggested by the name, Google Home Mini is a mini version of Google Home.

 The size of Google Home Mini is substantially smaller than Google Home.
 The height of Google Home Mini is only about 42 mm (1.65 inches).
 In comparison, Google Home is about 142.8 mm (5.62 inches) high.
 The diameter of Google Home and Home Mini is similar: 96.4 mm ( 3.79 in, Google Home) vs 98 mm(3.86″, Mini).

 The weight of Google Home is about 477g (1.05 lbs, excluding cables); while Google Home Mini is only about 173g (0.38 lbs).

 For speakers, normally, the heavier, the better.